Radicalism in a Shaking World

 Yes, that sounds like a good way to maintain the composure of our reverie.
 But one need not dig far beneath the surface to recognize that we are sitting on a boiling pot.

 Forces are simmering.
 A one billion plus Muslim population is not complacently waiting for America to sell them Coca Cola and Big Mac’s (even if they were halal meat).
 The Muslim world is driven by a philosophy and a passionate belief system.
 Many of its ideas are quite noble and therefore appealing.
-Beyond all the distortions and the violence, it is not unfair to argue that the core of their belief system is the Divine message of the Bible of sublimating and spiritualizing the material universe (see By The Rivers Of Babylon).
+Beyond all the distortions and the violence, it is not unfair to argue that the core of their belief system is the Divine message of the Bible of sublimating and spiritualizing the material universe.

 However, like all strong belief systems, that same Muslim world is also a breeding ground for radicalism.
 At its extreme there is a powerful movement – no one knows the numbers, but it encompasses many elite, affluent Muslims – that advocates violence struggle against Western secularism.
 They see Christian and Jewish influences as corrupt forces that need to be vanquished.